 The 2025 California Fire Science Seminar Series

 The California Fire Science Seminar Series will return at the beginning of 2025.
 Join us for virtual presentations and discussions on emerging fire science topics from a diverse range of topics and speakers.
-Sign up for the California Fire Science Seminar Series newsletter below to receive updates.
+The schedule for the seminar series is TBD, we will be sure to update this page with any announcements regarding the seminar series.

 View Event →